 Rates will have probably changed since the last time you researched them, so there's a good chance that your policy is no longer competitively priced.

 If you reckon you can get a better deal elsewhere, don't be afraid!
-And remember that companies like Green Flag will offer you 50% off whatever you're quoted to renew from the AA or RAC, so even if one of these companies is offering a good deal, you can get it cheaper still!
+And remember that companies like Green Flag will offer you up to 50% off whatever you're quoted to renew from the AA or RAC, so even if one of these companies is offering a good deal, you can get it even cheaper.

 Don't be afraid to haggle